TonyBmMath/Math-Quiz/source code.md

 ## Here's the source code if you want to make your own quiz!
 Language: batch (perfect for windows users, already the most popular operating system)

-Note: lines starting with *::* are just comments to amke you understand, feel free to remove them ⚠️WARNING: Prevent overlapping enviroment variables
+Note: lines starting with *::* are just comments to make you understand, feel free to remove them ⚠️WARNING: Prevent overlapping enviroment variables
 ### Add to start: (replace "[your ascii banner here]" with ascii banner (create it using this website: [Text to ASCII art generator (short as taag)](https://patorjk.com/software/taag)) and remeber to add echo lines for each
 ```batch